k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 A: A career development and jobs search tool.

-B: A rich, resilient and scalable mechanism that can be used to run any script or executable.
+B: A rich, resilient and scalable mechanism that can be used to run any script or java functions.

 C: A tool that creates instances groups.